robert/robert.github.com/_posts/2020-04-27-how-does-a-tcp-reset-attack-work.md

 title: How does a TCP Reset Attack work?
 tags: [Security]
 og_image: https://robertheaton.com/images/tcp-reset-cover.png
-published: false
 ---
 A TCP reset attack is executed using a single packet of data, no more than a few bytes in size.
 A spoofed TCP segment, crafted and sent by an attacker, tricks two victims into abandoning a TCP connection, interrupting possibly vital communications between them.

 <img src="/images/tcp-reset-cover.png" />

 The attack has had real-world consequences.
 Fear of it has caused mitigating changes to be made to the TCP protocol itself.
 The attack is believed to be a key component of China's Great Firewall, used by the Chinese government to censor the internet inside China.
-Despite this weighty CV, understanding the attack doesn't require deep prior knowledge of networking or TCP.
+Despite this weighty biography, understanding the attack doesn't require deep prior knowledge of networking or TCP.
 Indeed, understanding the attack's intricacies will teach you a great deal about the particulars of the TCP protocol, and, as we will soon see, you can even execute the attack against yourself using only a single laptop.

 In this post we're going to: